ice3-software/between-kit/Docs/What's New.md

 This document, as the title suggests, details what's new in the  `2.0.0` release of this codebase (`BetweenKit`) and how its moved on since the original `1.0.0` release (`i3-dragndrop`).

 We've used the feedback recieved over the past year to re-design the original `i3-dragndrop` helper and develop the concept into a fully-fledged user interface framework for iOS.
-An unfortunate caveat is that `BetweenKit` is completely backwards in-compatible with the `i3-dragndrop` helper, which has now deprecated.
+An unfortunate caveat is that `BetweenKit` is completely backwards in-compatible with `i3-dragndrop`, which has now deprecated.

 Hopefully this guide will provide some useful pointers for migrating your codebase to the new release.
 ###Protocols